 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-At the heart of the Abbey Choir’s life are the daily choral services, which provide a link with the Abbey’s monastic heritage.
-The Choir also plays an important role in the many royal, state and national occasions which take place in the Abbey.
-Over the centuries some of England’s most illustrious musical figures have been closely associated with Westminster Abbey, among whom Orlando Gibbons (Organist, 1623-5), Henry Purcell (1680-95), and John Blow (1669-80 and 1695-1708) stand out.
+Over the centuries some of England’s most illustrious musical figures have held appointments at the Abbey, among whom Orlando Gibbons, Henry Purcell and John Blow stand out.
 The Abbey has been the setting for every coronation but two since 1066, and on these and other significant occasions many important musical works have received their first performance.
-This tradition continues to the present day: recent commissions include works by Sir Peter Maxwell Davies, Jonathan Harvey and Francis Grier, and most recently the anthem The King and the Robin by Philip Moore, to a text by Andrew Motion.
+This tradition continues to the present day: commissions in recent years have included works by Judith Weir, Jonathan Dove, Matthew Martin, Judith Bingham, David Matthews and Julian Anderson.